halumme/Swimmer_Power/README.md

 In this feature branch I will implement individual power levels for the plots by the Python script.
 The desktop file of swimmer data will be modified to a csv text file, where there is maximum power level for the swimmer after his/her name.
-This way the plotting area y-axis will be optimized for each swimmer individually.<br> No edits for the code by the user should be needed anymore.
+This way the plotting area y-axis will be optimized for each swimmer individually.<br> No code editing by the user should be needed anymore.